(CNN) "We're just tired," Will Lex Ham of New York City tells CNN. "We're tired of being scapegoated."

 Yang also explains how this platform amplifies visibility of AAPI people while also reshaping and reclaiming a narrative perpetuated by harmful stereotypes.

 "And we know that that's false.
-This moment proves that that is false."
+This moment proves that that is false," he continues.

 By amplifying and centering AAPI voices, community needs get amplified as well.